LitGroup/money.dart/README.md

 ### Formatting Patterns

-Note: these are the same patterns used when parsing a monetary value using one of the `fromString` methods.
+Note: these are the same patterns used when parsing a monetary value using one of the `parse` methods.

 The supported pattern characters are: